MMadmer/ATS_CustomGameSpeed/README.md

 ## Installation

 1. Install [BepInEx 5](https://github.com/BepInEx/BepInEx/releases) for your game
-2. Place the compiled `CustomGameSpeed.dll` into:
+2. Extract archive into:

    ```
-   BepInEx/plugins/CustomGameSpeed/
+   BepInEx/
    ```
 3. Launch the game once to generate config
 4. (Optional) Edit `com.madmer.CustomGameSpeed.cfg` to your desired speeds